0mehedihasan/sas/README.md

 ### Data Access Control
 - Each partitioned database is restricted to its respective class, providing enhanced data security by isolating access based on user role and class.
 - The **sas_other** database is used as a consolidated resource for classes outside of Class 6, Class 7, and Class 8.
-### Summary
+### Summary:
-This DDBMS setup improves data efficiency and security by ensuring that each segment of users can only access the data they are authorized to see.
+- This DDBMS setup improves data efficiency and security by ensuring that each segment of users can only access the data they are authorized to see.
 The structure allows the school to manage attendance records more effectively, with tailored access for each class.
 ---

 ## Project Structure